One of the most frequent questions our Customer Support team receives here at WP Rocket is “How can I get a 100/100 score with PageSpeed Insights?”.

 Field data is based on real-world Chrome users experience over the last 30 days: it includes First Contentful Paint (FCP) and First Input Delay (FID).

 Lab data is based on a Lighthouse analysis on an emulated mobile device and mobile network.
-See the next chapter for the detail of the metrics included in this section.
+See the next chapter for the details of the metrics included in this section.

 The Opportunities section includes recommendations about performance metrics that could improve page loading time.
 Each recommendation includes an estimation of the load time the page could save if the suggestions were implemented.